dcArock/audio-player/README.md

 Examples of setups available :

 http://dcarock.com/music/player1.html

 http://dcarock.com/music/player2.html

 http://dcarock.com/music/player3.html

 You can also import the #player div in your html page.
 Make shure to add the main.css and the player.js

+The share.html and about.html can be modified to your will